Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 Housing & Meals

 Housing is included in the program fee.
-Housing will consist of a rented accommodation in close vicinity of Fremantle.
-During the field study portion of the program, students will stay in cabin-style accommodations on the beach near the Ningaloo Reef.
+Housing will consist of student accommodation near Fremantle.
+During the field study portion of the program, students will stay in cabin-style accommodations near the Ningaloo Reef.

 Meals are not included in the program fee and can be either prepared by students in the accommodations provided or eaten at local restaurants and cafes in Fremantle.
 During the field stay, students will be taken to a supermarket to purchase groceries.